 Five years ago, Ahmad Ashkar was just another suit in the banking world.
-Palestinian-born, Ashkar spent his days on the investment and real estate banking circuit between New York City and Dubai before deciding to head to top-ranked business school Hult International Business School for his MBA.
+Palestinian-born, Ashkar spent his days on the investment and real estate banking circuit between New York City and Dubai before deciding to head to top-ranked business school Hult International Business School in Massachusetts for his MBA.

 “I didn’t care what was going on in the rest of the world – I was making a paycheck and living the lifestyle I wanted,” said Ashkar by phone Tuesday while in Davos, Switzerland, for the World Economic Summit.
 “What I learned in school was that there was a huge opportunity at the bottom of the economic pyramid, if people were business savvy.
 That was the concept behind the GCC (Global Case Challenge) – to bring some business sustainability and generate a profit,” in emerging markets.

 Three years after graduating from Hult, Ashkar has turned this concept into a challenge for thousands of MBA students around the globe.

 The Hult Global Case Challenge, open to students worldwide, asks competitors to provide a business solution to global problems.
 The winning project earns $1 million in seed money to put the project into play through one of Hult’s three non-profit partners in the education, energy, and housing sectors.

 Since launching the Hult GCC, Ashkar and his team have set lofty goals – and met them.

 “Our goal after last year’s challenge was to make it three times bigger,” said Ashkar.
 “I’ve spent the majority of the last eight months in an airport, but we’re almost going to be more than three times bigger with basically 5,000 students physically taking part from 91 of the top 100 MBA programs.”